Nexusoft/nw-modules-documentation/developer-guide/module-specifications.md

 Any version of Nexus Wallet has:

-- A current version of Nexus Module Specifications which is the newest by the time this version of Nexus Wallet is released.
+- A current version of Nexus Wallet Module Specifications which is the newest by the time this version of Nexus Wallet is released.

-- A lowest supported version of Nexus Module Specifications, which is still compatible with the current wallet.
+- A lowest supported version of Nexus Wallet Module Specifications, which is still compatible with the current wallet.
 Any modules that is built on a Spec version that is lower than this is marked invalid and cannot be installed.